Saskiavanesch/statful-client-nodejs/README.md

 ## Examples

-You can find here some useful usage examples of the Statful Client.
+Check out below some useful usage examples of the Statful Client.
 In the following examples is assumed you have already installed and included Statful Client in your project.

 ### UDP Configuration